On this page

 Should I apply before booking flights?

 For uncertain cases, check the visa path before booking non-refundable flights or hotels.
+A confirmed visa before non-refundable bookings is the safer order.

 Does passport type matter?